 - Boils – Boils are most commonly found in areas that cause friction to your skin.
 These areas are the face, neck, back, armpits, genital area, thighs, and buttocks.

-Both cysts and boils can develop all over the body, but knowing what they look like can be key to early diagnosis and treatment.
+Both cysts and boils can develop all over the body.
+Knowing what they look like can be key to early diagnosis and treatment.
 But before we go into the treatment options, let us understand what are the factors that cause boils and cysts.

 Let us look at the factors that cause you to develop a boil or a cyst.